 Download uTorrent For Ubuntu

 Hello everyone, how are you all doing today?
-I hope you are all having a great week so far.
+You can download uTorrent for Ubuntu before you do that, I hope you are all having a great week so far.
 My week has been pretty good except for the extra hot weather.
 It is insanely hot right now and humid!
 Ahhh we need some rain to cool this place down.
 Anyway, please read on…

 Today we have an awesome app for you to try out if you have not already.
 I introduce you to uTorrent.
 Some of you might have heard of it or some of you probably use it on your Windows 10 and Windows 7 PC’s.
 Well you are in luck, uTorrent is available for Linux!
 So us Ubuntu or Linux Mint users can smile ear to ear.
 Let’s find out what makes uTorrent still, the best Bittorrent client available on any OS.

 µTorrent is a freeware, closed source BitTorrent client by BitTorrent, Inc. Its the software developed for downloading large amount of files.
 It is a peer-to-peer file sharing protocol used for distributing large amounts of data.

 uTorrent Linux Features: